diyakansagra/is477/data_integration/IMDB_TMDB_Analysis.md

          Resolve Conflicts → Generate Final Dataset → Save CSV + Merge Log
 ### Workflow Summary:

 First I loaded the IMDb and TMDB datasets and cleaned up the column names and data types.
 Next, I performed an exact merge using normalized movie titles and release years to match records that line up perfectly.
 Any IMDb rows that don’t find a match go through a fuzzy matching step to find the closest TMDB record based on title similarity.
-For these matches, I fill in missing TMDB values with the IMDb data so the dataset is as complete as possible.
+For these matches, I fill missing TMDB values using the matched TMDB row.
+IMDb values are used directly and never overwritten.
 Finally, I resolved conflicts (like differences in runtimes or genres), created clear final columns, and saved the merged dataset along with a log summarizing the merging results.

 ## Integration Steps